The Workspace Settings page is where members can review info about workspaces they've joined. Here's what you'll find there:

 For any workspace, the default message and file retention setting is to keep everything for as long as the workspace exists.

-On paid subscriptions, workspace owners can customise their retention policies.
+On paid plans, workspace owners can customize their retention policies.
 They can choose to set a custom time frame to keep messages and files, and they can also choose to retain all versions of an edited or deleted message.

 Edited and deleted messages

-On the Free subscription, if you have the option to edit messages, only the most recent version will remain.
-On paid subscriptions, workspace owners or admins can choose to keep a log of all edited messages.
-Go to your Workspace settings to confirm which option your workspace has enabled.
+On the Free plan, if you have the option to edit messages, only the most recent version will remain.
+On paid plans, Workspace Owners or Admins can choose to keep a log of all edited messages.
+Visit your Workspace Settings to confirm which option your workspace has enabled.

 Where is my data stored?